SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 framerate = 30
 v4l2_encoded_loopback_dev = 20
 # Optional, used to specify which camera to use if you have multiple cameras connected
+# Using the /dev/by-id/ path is recommended.
-#v4l2_dev = "path to your video device: /dev/videoX"
+#v4l2_dev = "path to your video device: /dev/videoX OR /dev/by-id/camera_name-index0"
 # Optional capture format: raw, mjpeg.
 Defaults to mjpeg or available one
 #capture_format = mjpeg